Sakahoko Nobushige: Fighting style

 Unlike his brother Terao, who liked pushing and thrusting techniques, Sakahoko took after his father in specialising in yotsu-sumo or grappling techniques.
 He was well known for favouring the grip on the mawashi with both arms inside the opponent's, called moro-zashi.
 His most common winning kimarite was overwhelmingly yori-kiri or force out, which accounted for over half his victories at sekitori level.

 Personal life

 He chose the occasion of taking over as Izutsu Oyakata in 1994 to publicly reveal for the first time that he was married with a seven-year-old daughter.
-His daughter is now a member of the Takarazuka Revue.
+His daughter is now a member of the Takarazuka Revue..
+She is married to fellow sumo Shimanoumi Kōyō.

 Sakahoko died in Kobe of pancreatic cancer on 16 September 2019.
 A wake was held on 24 September with the funeral the following day, both at Izutsu stable.
 His former wrestlers were being looked after by Kagamiyama Oyakata while the Japan Sumo Association decided which stable they will be transferred to.
 As of 1 October 2019, all personnel belong to Michinoku stable.

 In March 2020, his elder brother Kakureizan died, and in December 2023 his younger brother Terao died.